Skip to Content

 • Erie, PA – 90 miles (1h 30m)

-The same goes for renting a car when you arrive to a nearby airport.
-Get a benchmark price using Rental Cars then see if you can beat it.
+Search for your flights using the best search engine, Skyscanner to compare prices on multiple platforms.
+The same goes for renting a car, get a benchmark price using Rental Cars then see if you can beat it.

 Here are the closest airports near Eternal Flame Falls: